indico/newdle/website/README.md

 - Choose time slots for different days
 - Copy time slots from previous day
 - Keep list of participants private
-- To check if I am part of any newdles
+- Check if I am part of any newdles
-- To check my newdles
+- Check my newdles

 ![A sneak peek of Newdle](images/sneakpeek.gif)